-HPR 290 SPECIAL TOPICS (1-3)
+HLTH 2900 SPECIAL TOPICS (1-3) (Previously known as HPR 290)

-HPR 299 INTERNSHIP/PRACTICUM (3)
+HLTH 2990 INTERNSHIP/PRACTICUM (3) (Previously known as HPR 299)

-HISTORY (HST)
+HISTORY (HIST)

-HST 110 WORLD HISTORY I (3)
+HIST 1110 WORLD HISTORY I (3)

 This is a chronological survey of the major world civilizations, giving an overall view of the culture, including but not limited to achievements, politics, social forces, governments, and the reasons for their rise and decline.
 Some major civilizations include, but are not limited to the Egyptians, Greeks, Romans, Aztecs, and Incas.
+(Previously known as HST 110)

-HST 111 WORLD HISTORY II (3)
+HIST 1111 WORLD HISTORY II (3)

-This is a continuation of HST 110 chronological survey of the major world civilizations, giving an overall view of the culture, including but not limited to achievements, politics, social forces, governments, and the reasons for their rise and decline.
+This is a continuation of HIST 1110 chronological survey of the major world civilizations, giving an overall view of the culture, including but not limited to achievements, politics, social forces, governments, and the reasons for their rise and decline.
+(Previously known as HST 111)

-HST 205 AMERICAN HISTORY I (3)
+HIST 2010 AMERICAN HISTORY I (3)

 A chronological survey of American History from the age of colonization to the period of reconstruction.
 Political, economic and social forces are explored.
 Particular emphasis is placed upon the development of nationalism, sectionalism and democracy.
+(Previously known as HST 205)

-HST 206 AMERICAN HISTORY II (3)
+HIST 2020 AMERICAN HISTORY II (3)

 This is a chronological survey of American History from Reconstruction forward with particular emphasis placed on the Industrial Revolution, rise of cities, development of a foreign policy and the changing economic and social life in America from the turn of the century to the present.
+(Previously known as HST 206)

-HST 290 SPECIAL TOPICS (1-3)
+HIST 2900 SPECIAL TOPICS (1-3)